What is the CAPD library?

 - vectalg and matrixAlgorithms - a flexible template implementation of basic operations and algorithms for dense vectors and matrices (with integer, floating points and various interval coefficients).

-- map - computation of values and derivatives of maps.
-It is also the core for the solvers in dynsys module.
+- map - computation of values and (higher order) derivatives of maps.
+It is also the core for the ODE solvers in dynsys module.

 - dynsys - various nonrigorous and rigorous solvers to ODEs, for computations of the solutions and partial derivatives wrt initial conditions up to arbitrary order.

-- geomset, dynset - various representations of sets and Lohner-type algorithms.
+- geomset, dynset - various representations of sets in Rn and Lohner-type algorithms.

 - poincare - computation of Poincare maps and their derivatives; both rigorous and nonrigorous.